Sung-Huan/ANNOgesic/docs/source/tutorial.rst

     TGGAAATGGGAAAAAAAGTGATTTATGCTACGAGTGAAAATTTTATCAATGATTTTACTT

 We can see the third nucleotide of ``NC_test.1.fa`` is replaced from G to c.
 Moreover, The sixth nucleotide T is deleted.
-If we check ``test_case2.fa``, the modification is also according to the mutation table and our setting.

 If the mutation table can not be provided, we can also use subcommand ``snp`` to detect mutations and generate fasta files automatically.
 For ``snp``, we will go through it later.